cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 Every minute a developer spends with an AI assistant is a minute not spent pairing with a colleague, not asking a question in Slack, not having the awkward conversation that might have revealed a fundamental misunderstanding.
 The paper calls this "displacing opportunities for human connection," and I think that's exactly right.

-Hartzog and Silbey cite a study showing that co-workers who receive "workslop" (AI outputs that make more work or make no sense) start seeing their colleagues differently: less creative, less capable, less reliable, less trustworthy.
+Hartzog and Silbey cite a study showing that co-workers who receive "workslop" (AI outputs that make more work or make no sense) start seeing their colleagues differently.
+Less creative.
+Less capable.
+Less reliable.
+Less trustworthy.
 That's institutional trust eroding in real-time.

 There's a darker psychological dimension here too.
 [Mike Monteiro recently pointed out](https://www.youtube.com/watch?v=zH2dFXDMwe4) that the AI industry's success depends on convincing people they're inadequate.
 Every time you open Google Docs and see those "Help me write" buttons, the message is clear: _you probably can't do this yourself_.
 We are not being built up by helpful tools.
 We're being torn down by tools that insist we can't function without them.